nginyc/rafiki/README.md

     ```sh
     bash scripts/stop.sh
     ```

+## Manual Setup

+Shell scripts in the `./scripts/` folder build & run parts of Rafiki's stack.
+Refer to the commands in `./scripts/start.sh`.

-If you are using multiple nodes, build these images on other nodes:
+If you are using multiple nodes, also build these images on other nodes:

 ```sh
 bash scripts/build_image_model.sh
 bash scripts/build_query_frontend.sh
 ```

-## Manual Setup

-Shell scripts in the `./scripts/` folder build & run parts of Rafiki's stack.
-Refer to the commands in `./scripts/start.sh`.

 ## Using Rafiki